Janakcuber/DeepFlix-Neural-Network-for-TV-Rating-Classification/README.md

     * It predicted 247 'Adult' shows as 'Teens'.
     * It predicted 287 'Teens' shows as 'Adult'.

-**Why?** This makes perfect sense!
 My current features (like genre, duration, country) are too similar for both categories.
 An R-rated 'Adult' action movie and a PG-13 'Teens' action movie look almost identical to the model.
 It's missing the key information!

 ## Future Improvements

 This was a great learning experience.
 The 63.8% is a good baseline, but to make this *really* good, I'd focus on features:

-1.  **Use the Text Data!** The `description` column is the biggest untapped resource.
+1.  **Use the Text Data** The `description` column is the biggest untapped resource.
 Using **TF-IDF** on it would give the model the keywords (like "violence," "drug use," "romance") it needs to tell 'Teens' and 'Adults' apart.
 This would almost certainly fix the main confusion.
 2.  **Better Categoricals:** The `country` feature created hundreds of columns.
 I'd group rare countries into an "Other" category to reduce noise and help the model generalize better.
 3.  **Compare Models:** I'd compare this neural network's performance to a `RandomForestClassifier` to see which one performs better on this kind of tabular data.